+I (candidate),

+a candidate for the (council/LT):

+(issue/ward/position):

-LETTER OF APPOINTMENT OF SCRUTINEER a candidate for the (council/LT etc.): (issue/ward/position): appoint (full name): to act as scrutineer at the following election processes (delete any not applicable): 1.
-Scrutiny of the roll 2.
+appoint (full name):

+to act as scrutineer at the follow wing election processes (delete ar ny not applicable):

+1. Scrutiny of the roll 2.
 Preliminary Count 3.
 Official Count 4.
+Recou ınt

+Signed: (c candidate)

+Notes for candidates

-Recount (candidate) Notes for candidates: 1.
-A copy of this letter of appointment must be given to the electoral officer no later than 24 hours before the close of voting (i.e. by 12 noon Friday 7 October 2022).
-2. Scrutineers should carry this letter at all times when undertaking their scrutineering duties.
-3. At any of the election processes only one scrutineer for each candidate may be present at any one time. electionz.com
+- 1. A copy of this letter of appointment must be given to the electoral officer no later than 24 hours before the close of voting (i.e. by 12 noon Friday 10 October 2025). - 2.
+Scrutineers should carry this letter at all times when undertaking their scrutineering duties. - 3.
+At any of the election processes only one scrutineer for each candidate may be present at any one time.